vmao19/victor-mao-angular/victor-mao-angular/src/assets/interests/markdown/eagle-scout.md

 # Eagle Scout Project #

-* Collaborated with the [Westmoreland Conservancy ("http://www.westmorelandconservancy.org/") and headed a project to create professional, updated maps for 5 different reserves.
+* Collaborated with the [Westmoreland Conservancy](http://www.westmorelandconservancy.org/) and headed a project to create professional, updated maps for 5 different reserves.
 * Led a group of boy scouts and utilized hand-held GPS’s to collect longitude-latitude coordinates along the reserve trails
 * Imported coordinate data into QuantumGIS to create trail outlines and added additional map features using Inkscape
 * Compiled a 30-page manual with step-by-step directions on how to create maps for future reserve additions